Pu-Zeng/696-Milestone/.ipynb_checkpoints/README-checkpoint.md

 # Milestone 2
 The Code is tested under Google Colab with both CPU and T4 environments, and we strongly recommend using Colab to run our code.
+Please use your UM Email to open the Colab links below.

 ## Supervised learning